Melvin Steinberg

-The relationship between Steinberg and Schaefer was strained, with each publicly criticising the other and extensive coverage being devoted to their personal relationship.
+Steinberg’s relationship with Governor Schaefer was strained, with each publicly criticising the other and extensive coverage being devoted to their personal relationship.
 Despite their differences, they worked together for eight years (1987–1995), winning two elections in the process.
 Steinberg ran for the Democratic gubernatorial nomination in 1994 launching his campaign pledging a war on crime, but was defeated by Parris Glendening, who went on to become governor.
 Steinberg then took up a career in lobbying.
 In 1998, he drew criticism for supporting the Republican candidate for Governor, Ellen Sauerbrey, rather than endorsing Glendening in his bid for re-election; Sauerbrey was a critic of abortion and of gun control, positions opposite those held by Steinberg.
 In 2018, he again endorsed the Republican nominee for governor, incumbent Larry Hogan, over the Democratic nominee, Ben Jealous.